Skip to main content

 Send a Direct Message

-To send a direct message to a Microsoft Teams user, we'll need a Courier recipient with a Microsoft Teams profile that includes a user_id, tenant_id, conversation_id, and service_url.
-We can retrieve these values and save them to a profile using our bot's add-user command.
+To send a direct message to a Microsoft Teams user, we'll need a Courier Recipient Profile configured with a Microsoft Teams object that includes a user_id, tenant_id, and service_url.

 Send to a Channel

-To send a message to a Microsoft Teams channel, we'll need a Courier recipient with a Microsoft Teams profile that includes a channel_id, tenant_id, and service_url.
-We can retrieve these values and save them to a profile using our bot's add-channel command.
+To send a message to a Microsoft Teams channel, we'll need a Courier Recipient Profile with a Microsoft Teams object that includes a channel_id, tenant_id, and service_url.

 Congratulations, you have successfully sent notifications to a Microsoft Teams user and channel.
 You are welcome to further develop this starter bot to fit your needs and distribute it to other Microsoft Teams tenants.